 Fixed-width layouts stay the same size no matter how big the browser is.
 This means if you are viewing the page on a small device or want to make the window smaller on a desktop, some of the information you want to see could be cut off.
+Branding companies will tell you that just like the rest of the world of digital marketing, personalisation needs to be a part of your website layout as well.
 Fluid layouts scale the page according to the browser, so a viewer can see all information by scrolling up and down.
 Adaptable columns can be used in fluid layouts, so that information stacks vertically and retains proper proportions as the page gets smaller.

 Site menus are used differently, depending on how the site is viewed, so it only makes sense to adjust navigation for different devices.
 RWD allows navigation bars to change for different interfaces.
 Many desktop websites incorporate hover dropdown menus in the design, but these are difficult to use on touch screens.
 Stylistically, menus may add to a desktop site’s aesthetic if placed on the side of the page, but it could crowd smaller browsers on smartphones and tablets.

 A simple yet often overlooked element of RWD is readable text.
 Smartphone users do not want to squint, zoom, or hold their phones close to their faces just to read.
 Formatting a site to adapt to smaller screens is about more than having the page size adjust; the font size needs to adjust as well.